buildkite-plugins/docker-compose-buildkite-plugin/README.md

 ### `quiet-pull` (optional, run only)

 Sets `docker-compose up` to run with `--quiet-pull`.
-There are other commands that can accept `--quiet-pull` or equivalent.
+There are other commands that can accept `--quiet-pull` or equivalents.
 They have not been implemented yet.

 The default is `false`.